-The surge in digitization of publisher backlists has spawned an industry, which specializes in converting printed books into eBooks.
+The surge in publisher backlists’ digitization has spawned an industry, which specializes in converting printed books into e-books.
 Some of the industry’s largest Web content providers and electronic publishers rely on HTML/XML conversion to make technical/academic books and journals ready for online display.

 For instance, some clients approach publishing service providers to create interactive eBooks using ePub3 from PDFs.
 This content transformation process is not simple.
-It involves the following processes:
+It involves the following methods: